ph0ph0/Stocksee/README.md

 * Custom Animations
 * OAuth Login

-The app was released in London, and I managed to grow it to over 600 retail locations across the city!
+The app was released in London, and I managed to grow it to over 600 retail locations across the city.

 ## Intro and Signup